textileio/community/docs/concepts/accounts.md

 # Accounts

+!!! warning

+    This section is still a work in progress.
+Libraries are under active development, and this material may not reflect the latest changes.
+Please view the primary code-repositories and look out for our release announcements soon.

 To start using remote services such as IPFS pinning, Bucket sharing, and Thread APIs, you'll need an account on Textile.
 Textile provides a simple, password-less account setup.
 You can create a new account by logging in with your valid email address for the first time.

 ##### Login